United States Agency for International Development: Financial assistance

+Financial assistance supplied cash to developing country organizations to supplement their budgets.
+USAID also provided financial assistance to local and international NGOs who in turn give technical assistance in developing countries.
+Although USAID formerly provided loans, all financial assistance is now provided in the form of non-reimbursable grants.

+In recent years, the United States had increased its emphasis on financial rather than technical assistance.
+In 2004, the Bush administration created the Millennium Challenge Corporation as a new foreign aid agency that is mainly restricted to providing financial assistance.
+In 2009, the Obama administration initiated a major realignment of USAID's own programs to emphasize financial assistance, referring to it as "government-to-government" or "G2G" assistance.

+Public–private partnerships

+In April 2023, USAID and the Global Food Safety Initiative (GFSI) announced a memorandum of understanding (MOU) to improve food safety and sustainable food systems in Africa.
+GFSI's work in benchmarking and standard harmonisation aims to foster mutual acceptance of GFSI-recognized certification programmes for the food industry.

 Activities by region

 Haiti

 Following the January 2010 earthquake in Haiti, USAID helped provide safer housing for almost 200,000 displaced Haitians; supported vaccinations for more than 1 million people; cleared more than 1.3 million cubic meters of the approximately 10 million cubic meters of rubble generated; helped more than 10,000 farmers double the yields of staples like corn, beans, and sorghum; and provided short-term employment to more than 350,000 Haitians, injecting more than $19 million into the local economy.
 USAID has provided nearly $42 million to help combat cholera, helping to decrease the number of cases requiring hospitalization and reduce the case fatality rate.

 Afghanistan

 With American entry into Afghanistan in 2001, USAID worked with the Department of State and Department of Defense to coordinate reconstruction efforts.

 Iraq

 The interactions between USAID and other U.S. government agencies in the period of planning the Iraq operation of 2003 are described by the Office of the Special Inspector General for Iraq Reconstruction in its book Hard Lessons: The Iraq Reconstruction Experience.

 Subsequently, USAID played a major role in the U.S. reconstruction and development effort in Iraq.
 As of June 2009, USAID had invested approximately $6.6 billion on programs designed to stabilize communities; foster economic and agricultural growth; and build the capacity of the national, local, and provincial governments to represent and respond to the needs of the Iraqi people.

 In June 2003, C-SPAN followed USAID administrator Andrew Natsios as he toured Iraq.
 The special program C-SPAN produced aired over four nights.